How To Become a Better Decision-Maker in the Workplace

 4. Consider all your options

 The more alternatives you consider, the more likely you are to make successful decisions.
 Carefully considering a wide range of potential choices is best.
-Speaking to others during your decision-making process can offer fresh perspectives that may present alternatives you had not considered.
+Communicating with others during your decision-making process can offer fresh perspectives that may present alternatives you hadn't considered.

 5. Imagine different scenarios